Skip to main content

 How long does it take to build a mobile app?

 Simple MVP: 8-12 weeks.
 Medium-complexity app: 12-20 weeks.
 Complex multi-platform system: 20-40 weeks.
-Add 2-4 weeks for App Store and Google Play review and deployment.
+Then add 2-4 weeks for App Store and Google Play review and deployment.
 These timelines assume a dedicated team of 2-4 developers working in Agile sprints with weekly releases.

 GET STARTED